 The 'Extra-Board' refers to Operators who do not have regular shifts.
 These Operators work varying hours each day to fill in when Regular Operators are sick, on vacation, or when there is other work available.
-As an ExtraBoard Operator, you will receive your schedule by 5:00 p.m. the day before your shift.
+As an Extra-Board Operator, you would not receive your schedule until 5:00 p.m. the day before your shift.
 Please see the sample schedule below and FAQs for additional information.
-You become a Regular Operator through seniority and availability; it may take between 2 - 3 years to become a Regular Operator at our Mt.
-Timpanogos and Mt.
-Ogden Business Units, or 9-12 months at our Salt Lake Business Unit.
-If you become a Regular Operator you would know exactly what you are working every day until the next shift bid, at which time you would bid for a new shift for the next four months.
+You become a Regular Operator through seniority and availability; it may take between 2 - 3 years to become a Regular Operator.
+If you become a Regular

+Operator you would know exactly what you are working every day until the next shift bid, at which time you would bid for a new shift for the next four months.